 JSON Web Tokens are everywhere.
 Every OAuth flow, every API authentication layer, every modern SSO system uses them.
 But most developers treat them as opaque blobs — copy a token, paste it into a header, move on.
-This article breaks open the black box.
+This article breaks open the black box, then shows how Snowflake uses JWTs for External OAuth.

 After reading this, try decoding and editing JWTs yourself in the JWT Playground.